What is permanent life insurance & how does it work?

 • Variable universal life insurance (VUL) combines universal and variable policy features: Your cash value is invested in a fund of your choosing, and your premiums and death benefit can fluctuate.

-• Indexed universal life insurance is a type of universal life insurance with a cash value that changes based on the performance of an investment index, which you choose from a selection offered by your insurer.
-Gains are tied to the funds you've chosen.
+• Indexed universal life insurance is a type of universal life insurance with a cash value that changes based on the performance of a market index or fund, which you choose from a selection offered by your insurer.

 Comparing permanent life insurance policies